mklemmingen/KatzenKaffeeWeb/README.md

 - Add cat toy pngs and targetable food bowls via timer to the catAnimation

+- remove redundant classes from all .css files from previous cat cafe dev iterations. see app.css

 # Getting Started with Create React App